SuperJMN/DotnetPackaging/README.md

 ## From single directory

 You can create them using a single build directory (using dotnet publish, for example).
-The tool find everything from that folder.
+The tool will use the binaries and resources in that directory to create the AppImage.

 ## From AppImage